sbragagnolo/bc-tutorial-2018/patterns1.md

 }
 ```

 The security issue happens in the "exploit" and fallback functions.
 The remaining functions are to just for set-up.
-In this case, the contract ExploitReentracy becames one of the Bank clients and deposits something.
+In this case, the contract ExploitReentracy becomes one of the Bank clients and deposits something.
 When we call the "exploit" function, the contract performs a bank withdraw.
 The withdraw function will send the funds from the Bank to ExploitReentrancy, which will trigger the execution of the fallback function before the Bank has a chance to update the balance on this address.
-Therefore, in the fallback we just call withdraw again, and the Bank will send our funds again and trigger another execution of the fallaback function.
+Therefore, in the fallback, we just call withdraw again, and the Bank will send our funds again and trigger another execution of the fallback function.
 This will go on until we drain all Ether from the bank.

-In fact, the infamous DAO attack that drained approximately 50 million dollars worth of cruptocurrency was caused by a Reentrancy flaw.
-The attacker probably used a contract similar to one I presented.
+In fact, the infamous DAO attack that drained approximately 50 million dollars worth of cryptocurrency was caused by a Reentrancy flaw.
+The attacker probably used a contract similar to the one I presented.

 How can we avoid a reentrancy flaw?
-There is simple pattern that should always be used when calling external address.
+There is a simple pattern that should always be used when calling an external address.
 Always update the internal contract state before calling external functions (also called checks-effects-interactions pattern).
 Another important note is to use "transfer" or "send" instead of "call" (both transfer and send are safer by design).

-For example the Bank contract bellow would not be affected by reentrancy.
+For example, the Bank contract bellow would not be affected by reentrancy.
 See that we are not forbidden someone to call the original contract again, but an attacker would not gain any benefit from doing so.

 ```solidity
 pragma solidity^0.4.24;